 If New Jersey has taught me anything, it’s how to make myself heard on the international stage.
 Without that defining skill, I might have fled back home years ago.
 As for the ubiquitous, gaslighting phrase “calm down” which still hangs over me, it informs the passionate fight inside: serenity and ardour are not mutually exclusive.
 Arguing can be calming.
 Don’t be a zealot.
 Use logic and consistency to properly explain yourself in no uncertain terms.
 Then the accuser becomes the fool as it’s mightily apparent just how calm I am.

-This feature originally appeared in the Fight issue.
+This feature originally appeared in the Fight print issue.
+The online version of this article was published on December 23, 2020.
 Find more inspiring stories from the Fight issue here or read The Important Lesson My Roommate Taught Me.
 See more work by the artist: Modern-Day Sexism: Handle With Care by Rora Blue.